 “As a founder and principal,” says Hyslop, “Jeff is incredibly accessible.
 One of the gifts that anyone who finds something that they love to do, being an educator and a role model for young students, his passion shines through.
 I know he’s really accessible to all the kids.
 He knows them all by name.
 I assume he knows all the parents.
 That only comes with a small school.”

 Certainly, size can be a real benefit.
-Where larger schools institute advisory programs, in a smaller school, and with the right approach, individual attention is more consistent, and comes with less effort.
+Where larger schools institute advisory programs, in a smaller school, and with the right approach, individual attention is more consistent and comes with less effort.
 Hudson provides a good example.
 The environment is intimate, with a very rich interface between students and instructors.
-That sense of belonging is supplemented by the House system.
+That sense of belonging is supplemented by the house system.
 Beginning in Grade 8, the students are placed within one of four houses on admission, and they remain within their assigned house throughout their time at Hudson.
 The houses are named after four of the major geographical regions of Canada: Maritimes, Great Lakes, Prairies, Rockies.
-The goal of the House system is to foster a sense of community, belonging, and camaraderie that encourages healthy competition, develops school spirit, and rewards positive actions initiated by students by awarding points for participation in extracurricular activities.
+The goal of the house system is to foster a sense of community, belonging, and camaraderie that encourages healthy competition, develops school spirit, and rewards positive actions initiated by students by awarding points for participation in extracurricular activities.

 Parents are welcome to participate in all aspects of the life of the school, including everything from attending school events, to participating with in-class instruction

 That said, as with curricular development, the administration is not keen to rest on their laurels.
 This past summer, Bastien looked at options for creating a peer mediation program to formalize dispute resolution between students, giving them strategies to work through issues that arise in their day-to-day lives.
-She enlisted one of the best: longtime educator Geraldine Mabin, who is also the founder of the Mabin School.
-“I asked her if she would come in and train our grade sevens,” and she did through her Friendship in Action program.
+She enlisted one of the best: long-time educator Geraldine Mabin, who is also the founder of the Mabin School.
+“I asked her if she would come in and train our grade 7s,” and she did through her Friendship in Action program.
 The program promotes the development of positive social/emotional skills through interactive workshops in elementary schools.

 “Children are resilient,” says Mabin.
 “Sometimes when they have to learn to adapt to a situation, that’s a good thing.”
 There were some lessons for the teachers as well, and otherwise some confirmation of the environment that has been created at Hudson.
 “If there’s a burst out of a room and they’re noisy,” says Mabin, “that’s often because they’ve been kept under wraps.
 They should be the same out of the classroom as in it.”